 - SYSTEM DESIGN: The specific cable documents stored in SCDMS® provided engineers with the original system design and up-to-date drawings.
 The exact location of the fault was determined using the downloaded MRS files.
 Compiled bathymetry, accurate records and document sharing enabled rapid collaborative decision making.
 The vessel was cleared to move to the site location.

 - FAULT LOCATION: In less than 20 minutes, the aggregate data produced enabled experts to determine the slope of the seabed where the cable fault was occurring, as well as how the seabed was impacting the cable at the point of contact.

-- SPARES: Documents detailing spares inventory were pulled up from SCDMS® and able to be reviewed to determine available spare cable or repair kits, as well as plan for spares replacement post-repair.
+- SPARES: Documents detailing spares inventory were pulled up from SCDMS,® reviewed to determine available spare cable or repair kits, and plan for spares replacement post-repair.

 - REROUTING: To minimize cable traffic interruption, all cable traffic was re-routed according to a carefully designed plan.
 Once the re-routing was complete, the repair process commenced.

 - REINFORCED: Based on testing, the ship continued to recover cable and locate the shunt fault, making all required reports.
 The repair solution was then decided and the cable was spliced in a predetermined area.
 As mitigation against future faults, changes were made to the cable at the cable repair fault area and it was placed back into operation.